A New Versatile Code for Gamma-Ray Monte-Carlo Radiative Transfer: Methods

 If an isotope decays and then emits a photon, the code generates a photon packet by assigning it the corresponding $\gamma$-ray line energy with an arbitrary direction in the co-moving frame of the nuclei.
 The number and energy of photons are selected according to the available lines presented in Table \ref{fig:spectral_line}.
 The table can be easily extended by including the relevant parameters (half life, decay channels and probabilities, and the associated $\gamma$-ray emissions).
 The $\gamma$-ray energies and directions are then transformed back to the lab frame.
 The thermal fluctuation and collective motion of the nuclei in our calculations are small enough that the relativistic Doppler effects are small.

 Some isotopes are capable of decaying through $\beta^+$-decay.
-Whether it decays by this channel is again chosen by probability.
-The Coulomb interaction from neighbouring electrons can quickly make the positron lose its energy.
+The Coulomb interaction from neighbouring electrons can make the positrons lose its energy quickly.
 It then captures an electron to form Positronium (Ps).
 Ps has two spin states: para-Ps and ortho-Ps.
 The former emits two photons and the latter three due to charge and spin conservation \citep[see][for fundamental features of Ps]{Ore1949,Berko1980}.
 Their relative ratio is limited by quantum statistics to a maximum of para-Ps:ortho-Ps$=$1:4.5.
 The exact ratio depends on the thermodynamics of the electron including the matter density and temperature \citep[e.g.,][]{Leising1987}.
 In our case, where the matter is opaque and dense, we expect the ratio to approach the quantum limit.
 In the case of para-Ps (two-photon emission), we assign two photon packets of energy 511\,keV.
 The first one has an arbitrary direction, with the direction of the second packet chosen by momentum conservation.
-In the case of ortho-Ps (three-photon emission), the individual photon energy is set by Monte-Carlo process using the numerical distribution from \citet{Ore1949}, which is given by
+In the case of ortho-Ps (three-photon emission), the individual photon energy is chosen by the Monte-Carlo prescription descibed in \citet{Ore1949}, which is given by